You are currently viewing Intentional Infliction of Emotional Distress

 1. The tortfeasor’s conduct must be outrageous or abominable;

-2. the tortfeasor must act intentionally or recklessly;
+2. The tortfeasor must act intentionally or recklessly;

-3. there must be actual suffering of severe or extreme emotional distress on the part of the victim; and
+3. There must be actual suffering of severe or extreme emotional distress on the part of the victim; and

 Here are a few examples of the types of stresses that a victim in an IIED claim may suffer, as well as circumstances that may help prove an IIED claim:

-1. Obtaining medical records to show treatment for stress, anxiety, and/or panic attacks;
+1. obtaining medical records to show treatment for stress, anxiety, and/or panic attacks;

 2. obtaining documents and the testimony of a counselor providing that the complainant went to counseling for stress and anxiety;